hyperjumptech/monika/docs/src/pages/guides/probes.md

 ### PING Request

-You can send an ICMP echo request to a specific url by enabling the `ping: true` field.
+You can send an ICMP echo request to a specific url by specifying a `ping` probe.
-In this mode the http method is ignored and a PING echo request is sent to the specified url.
+In this mode the a PING echo request is sent to the specified url.

 ```yaml
 probes: